-If we consider the task of detecting license plate numbers as the same as detecting text in natural scene images, as stated in Shivakumara et al. [7], there are several powerful deep learningbased methods available in the literature that can address challenges such as images with text of arbitrary orientation, multi-script, irregularly shaped text, low contrast, and complex backgrounds.
+If we consider the task of detecting license plate numbers as the same as detecting text in natural scene images, as stated in Shivakumara et al. (2019), there are several powerful deep learning-based methods available in the literature that can address challenges such as images with text of arbitrary orientation, multi-script, irregularly shaped text, low contrast, and complex backgrounds.
 However, none of these methods have been specifically designed to work with drone images.
 As a result, the existing natural scene text detection methods may not perform well when applied to drone images.
-This is demonstrated in Figure 1(b), where a method [8] that uses a differential binarization network to detect text in natural scene images is able to detect text in natural scene images but fails to detect license plate numbers in drone images of license plates.
+This is demonstrated in Figure 1(b), where a method (Liao et al., 2020) that uses a differential binarization network to detect text in natural scene images but fails to detect license plate numbers in drone images of license plates.

 In contrast, the proposed system has better text detection capability for both license plate images captured by drones and natural scene images captured by a straight-on angle, compared to the existing methods.
-To address the challenges of detecting license plate numbers in drone images, we propose to use a modified version of the phase congruency model (PCM) [9, 10].
+To address the challenges of detecting license plate numbers in drone images, we propose to use a modified version of the phase congruency model (PCM) (Chen et al., 2018; Verikas et al., 2012).
 The PCM is robust to the effects of non-uniform illumination, geometric transformations, and some level of distortion, making it well suited for license plate detection in drone images.
 The PCM takes into account both amplitude and phase angle information, which are insensitive to these issues, and thus it helps to enhance the fine details (such as the edges of the license plate numbers) in the images.